3 years from now

 "Are you asking my permission for her hand in marriage?
 I wasn't aware that things were that serious.
 Have you ever even taken her on a real date?"

 "Well, I'm not exactly going to completely trump rule 12 with an engagement right off the bat.
-I don't know when I'll give it to her, but I'm certain that at some point I will."
+I don't know when I'll give it to her, but I'm certain that someday I will."

 Gibbs pulled up two sawhorses, "Sit."
 I obeyed.